andrewdwallo/filament-companies/README.md

 This package is extensively "borrowed" from the work of Taylor Otwell, his contributors and the Laravel Jetstream package.
 You can get a full understanding of the capabilities by reviewing the Jetstream docs: https://jetstream.laravel.com/2.x/introduction.html

+### Note
+Documentation specific to Filament will come as more modifications are made.